myown140903-droid/nksaikiran/README.md

-# Welcome to your edinburgnepieruniversity project
+# Welcome to your Edinburgh Nepier University Project

 ## Project info